ab77/netflix-proxy/README.md

 **Update June/2016**: HE TunnelBroker IPv6 endpoints are now also blocked.
 Your best bet now is to find a small VPS which offers native IPv6 support and which isn't yet blocked by Netflix (and keep it quiet :grimacing:).
 For other, non-IPv6 enabled services, this solution should still work fine.

 **Update March/2016**: IPv6 addresses of common hosting providers are now blocked in the same way as IPv4 (incl.
-Digital Ocean).
+Digital Ocean and Vultr).
 Netflix could be "tagging" accounts[n11].
 Netflix and BBC iPlayer are also perfoming geo checks on their media hosts, so the relevant media domains are now proxied by default[n8].
 Please note, that proxying media delivery could increase the bandwidth bill you get from your VPS provider.
 However, since most VPS providers offer 1TB per month inclusive with each server and most home ISPs don't offer anywhere near that amount, it should be a moot point in most situations.

 If you feel all of this is too complicated, I don't blame you.
 If you want change, vote with your wallet by cancelling your Netflix subscription and/or sign the petition: